-From a cybersecurity point of view, organizations can become more resilient to cyber-attacks by created by directing all the resources to these problem-solving activities.
+From a cybersecurity perspective, organizations can become more resilient to cyber-attacks by directing all the resources to these problem-solving activities.

-Globally, enterprises seek methods to improve their efficiency and profitability – from their general activities like smart warehousing to automation and integration of IT and cybersecurity.
+Globally, enterprises seek methods to improve their efficiency and profitability from their general activities like smart warehousing to automation and IT and cybersecurity integration.

 Integrating automation in an existing infrastructure comes in a variety of ways and requires various security automation tools.
 What do these tools entail?
 On what principles do they work?
 How are they incorporated into security systems?
 What’s the benefit of automation and integration to a business entity?

 This article walks you through some of the basic concepts and ideologies that surround what might be the future of cybersecurity in the foreseeable future.